h2oai/h2o-2/h2o-docs/source/newuser/java_help.rst

 Typically, there are only two commonly-used options for H2O:

     **-version**
-        Display java version info and exit.
+        Display Java version info.
 To make sure the versions of Java and H2O are compatible, use this command to run a check on the Java version.
 H2O requires at least Java 1.6+.

     -**Xmx<Heap Size>**
           To set the total heap size for an H2O node, configure the  memory allocation option Xmx.
 By default, this option is set to 1 Gb (-Xmx1g).
 We recommend launching nodes with a total of four times the memory than your data. *Note: Do not try to launch with more memory than you have available.*

----
+""""

 H\ :sub:`2`\ O Options
 ----------------------

 To access the following list from the command line, use `-h` or `-help`.

-    -h | -help
+    -h or -help
           Display this help.

-    -version
-          Display version info and exit.

     -name <h2oCloudName>
           Cloud name used for discovery of other nodes.